janetmartin/greenhouse-temperature-humidity-monitor/readme.md

-Configuration for an ESP8266 dev board (nodemcu in my case) with a DHT-22 temp/humidity sensor and using Adafruit.io dashboarding service for data.
+Code to drive a DHT-22 temp/humidity sensor on a Node MCU ESP8266 dev board using the Adafruit.io dashboarding service for data feeds and graphing, with IFTTT.com for alerting.

 Setup tutorial at www.janetmartin.ca